osclasscommunity/osctheme-matrix/README.md

 ## Watch changes

-You can compile Sass files automatically every time it's changed by executing the following command:
+You can compile Sass files automatically every time they're changed by executing the following command:

 ```
 $> grunt watch:matrix